-I know guys, I’ve heard the old rule about only using a flat paint sheen on ceilings.
+I know guys, I’ve heard the old rules for painting ceilings only using a flat paint sheen on ceilings.
 That rule has been around for decades.

 I’m kind of imagining some crazy Madmen-style 1960’s advertising firm coming up with these rules to sell more paint.
 Personally though, I think a flat ceiling paint finish looks boring on most ceilings.